kzhao1228/pystage_apt/README.rst

      SUBSYSTEM=="usb", ATTR{idVendor}=="0403", ATTR{idProduct}=="faf0", MODE="0666"

-However, if you don't know these information, you could try typing and running the command ``lsusb`` in Terminal and it gives you:
+However, if you don't know the information, you could try typing and running the command ``lsusb`` in Terminal which should give you:

 .. code:: sh